 - Make your kefir using the basic technique, removing the grains afterward.

 - Place the kefir in a jar with a lid.

-- Leave the jar on your counter for 1 to 4 hours or (up to a half day), then place the kefir in your refrigerator.
+- Leave the jar on your counter for 1 to 4 hours or (up to a half-day), then place the kefir in your refrigerator.
 It is now ready to eat and enjoy.
-If the kefir separates into whey a little this is fine, and you can then place it in the fridge.
+If the kefir separates into whey a little this is fine.
 If you want less separation, then ferment for only an hour or two and then place it in the fridge to slowly ferment a bit longer.

 - I leave the fruit in the jar and just keep adding kefir to it until it starts to get soft and begins to fall apart, then I will add fresh fruit and second ferment again.

 This kefir, flavored with lemon or orange, is so yummy.
 It is lighter and creamier than kefir made with the basic recipe and has a little more carbonation.
 The taste is worth the extra fermenting and the nutrients skyrocket.